alphagov/re-build-systems-test/README.md

 In this step you will provision all the infrastructure needed to run your Jenkins.

 This step needs to be done for each environment you defined in STEP 1 (e.g. `dev`, `staging`).

+For this step, you will need to choose which environment you want to set up Jenkins for (e.g. `ci`, `dev`, `staging`) - that will be part of the URL of your Jenkins.

 1. Export the environment and team names, as you set them during the provisioning of the DNS: